northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.md

 :::

 :::{warning}
-You will only be able to see quotas of directories to which you have access; attempting to see quotas for directories that you don't have access to is not supported.
+You will only be able to see quotas of directories to which you have access; attempting to see quotas for directories that you don't have access to will be logged.
 :::

 ## Analyze Disk Usage